AGI remains unsolved.

 Why should the community trust ARC-AGI?

-If you’d like to support our work, please visit our donation page.
+If you’d like to support our work, please visit our Donation page.

 Got feedback?